attainu/backend-project-devansh-dev-au13/readme.md

-# Project Title (Instagram Web Application) & Overview:
+# Project Title (Social media Web Application) & Overview:

 This project is almost similar to actual social media web application.After signup & login users can create post,delete post, like and comment of other users post as well as own post,users can follow to others users.